basti1302/storra/README.md

 Setup
 -----

 * Storra runs on Node.js, so obviously you need to have Node.js installed.
 Anything from version 0.8.21 upwards should do.
-Go to http://nodejs.org/ to fetch it or follow https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
+Go to http://nodejs.org/ and click on the green button that says "Install", or follow https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
 * `git clone https://github.com/basti1302/storra.git`

 If you just want to *use* Storra:
     * `npm install`

 If you want to *develop* Storra:
     * `npm install -g jasmine-node 1.2.x`
     * `npm install -g cucumber.js ~0.3.0`